Customer engagement and moments of truth

-In my book Solve for the Customer, I advocate modeling moments of truth between you and your customers rather than trying to define customer experiences based solely on intuition.
-Moments of truth can include making a return, customer onboarding, or ensuring that a CFO customer gets information relevant to that role.
+In my book, Solve for the Customer, I advocate modeling moments of truth between you and your customers rather than trying to define customer experiences based solely on intuition.
+Moments of truth can be anything from making a return, customer onboarding or ensuring that a CFO customer gets information relevant to that role.
 Modeling is the critical difference because a moment of truth is proactive and must be tied to something a customer actually cares about.
-Customers experience them, and they therefore generate memories of experiences.
-On the contrary, (and this is subtle) engineering an experience – without first modeling the moment of truth – assumes knowledge that may be wide of the mark per our discussion of HIPPOs.
+Customers experience them and they therefore generate memories of experiences.
+On the contrary, and this is subtle, engineering an experience—without first modeling the moment of truth—assumes knowledge that may be wide of the mark per our discussion of HIPPOs.

-The economy brand will want to create a model where expensive people are not needed, leveraging peer-to-peer communities or automation to achieve results.
-Also, it might tout reliability and low cost of ownership rather than luxury.
+The economy brand will want to create a model where expensive people are not needed leveraging peer to peer communities or automation to achieve their results.
+Also, they might tout reliability and low cost of ownership rather than luxury.

 Identifying the moments that matter to you

-For each brand, customer data will cluster around different points, and each company’s task is to determine if each cluster represents a moment of truth that the company wishes to address (not all are).
+For each brand, customer data will cluster around different points and each company’s task is to determine if each cluster represents a moment of truth that the company wishes to be address (not all are).

 Your moments of truth are as unique as your objectives, people, products and services because they ultimately drive the generation of your customer-facing business processes.